basilstotz/puavo-image-utils/README.md

 - **sozi** is a cool zooming presentation editor and player. https://sozi.baierouge.fr/
 - **syncthing** is a continuous  peer-to-peer file synchronization program  https://syncthing.net/

+Note that hese example parts are just dirty hacks (,which work for me).

 #### Some hints for PuavoOS